mrghafari/MomtazChem/replit.md

 ## Overview

-This is a comprehensive chemical solutions e-commerce and management platform for Momtazchem, a leading chemical products company.
-The system combines a public-facing showcase website, e-commerce functionality, and robust administrative tools including CRM, inventory management, and email automation.
+This is a comprehensive multilingual chemical solutions e-commerce and management platform for Momtazchem, a leading chemical products company in Iraq and the Middle East.
+The system combines a public-facing showcase website, advanced e-commerce functionality, and robust administrative tools including CRM, inventory management, email automation, content management, and SEO optimization.
+The platform supports 4 languages (English, Arabic, Kurdish, Turkish) with complete RTL/LTR text direction handling and features 25+ integrated administrative functions centralized in a unified Site Management interface with drag-and-drop Quick Actions layout.

 ## System Architecture